phillipivan/companion-module-peavy-ratc/companion/HELP.md

 ## Peavy RATC Control Protocol

 This module is for control of NION DSPs.
-The RATC v1 and v2 are supported.
+The RATC v1, v2, and v2 RAW modes are supported.
 All testing performed against Nion's running firmware 2.0.

 This module may also work with older Media Matrix units in RATCv1 mode, but this is untested.